Finders Keepers (1985 video game): Plot

-Magic Knight has been sent to the Castle of Spriteland by the King of Ibsisima in order to find a special present for Princess Germintrude.
-If Magic Knight is successful in his quest, he may have proved himself worthy of joining the famous "Polygon Table", a reference to the mythical Round Table from the legends of King Arthur.
+Magic Knight is sent by the King of Ibsisma to the Castle of Spriteland to find a special present for Princess Germintrude.
+Completing the quest would qualify him for membership in the "Polygon Table", a reference to the Round Table of Arthurian legend.

 Gameplay

 The hero starts in the King's throne room and is transported, via a teleporter, to the castle.
 The castle is made up of two types of playing area: flick-screen rooms in the manner of a platform game and two large scrolling mazes.
 On the ZX Spectrum, Amstrad CPC, and MSX these are "Cold Upper Maze" and the "Slimey Lower Maze"; on the Commodore 64 they consist of "The Castle Gardens" and "The Castle Dungeons".

 An additional aspect of the gameplay is the ability to collect objects (found in both the rooms and the mazes) scattered around the castle and sell them for money.
 Some of these objects can combine or react to create an object of higher value (for example, the bar of lead and the philosopher's stone react to create a bar of gold).
 Both the amount of money Magic Knight is carrying and the market value of his inventory are displayed on-screen.
 The buying and selling of objects is done with the various traders who live in the castle.

-The Castle of Spriteland is full of dangerous creatures who inhabit its many rooms as well as both of its mazes and collision with these saps Magic Knight's strength.
-If he loses all his strength then he loses one of his four lives.
+The Castle of Spriteland is contains numerous hostile creatures throughout its rooms and two mazes.
+Contact with these enemies reduces Magic Knight's strength; if his strength is fully depleted, he loses one of his four lives.